svalluri93/snow-genbi/app/README.md

    Below Queries needs to be executed after every re-installation.

 ```
-GRANT USAGE ON DATABASE SAMPLE_DB TO APPLICATION INVESTINTEL;                                                   --- Database where the secret and external access integration are created
+GRANT USAGE ON DATABASE SAMPLE_DB TO APPLICATION INVESTINTEL;                                                   --- Database where the secret is created
-GRANT USAGE ON SCHEMA SAMPLE_DB.SAMPLE_SCHEMA TO APPLICATION INVESTINTEL;                                       --- Schema where the secret and external access integration are created
+GRANT USAGE ON SCHEMA SAMPLE_DB.SAMPLE_SCHEMA TO APPLICATION INVESTINTEL;                                       --- Schema where the secret is created
-GRANT USAGE ON INTEGRATION SAMPLE_DB.SAMPLE_SCHEMA.OPENAI_EXT_ACCESS_INT TO APPLICATION INVESTINTEL;
+GRANT USAGE ON INTEGRATION OPENAI_EXT_ACCESS_INT TO APPLICATION INVESTINTEL;
 GRANT READ ON SECRET SAMPLE_DB.SAMPLE_SCHEMA.OPENAI_SECRET TO APPLICATION INVESTINTEL;

 ```